scholarslab/makerwiki/projects/sun-arduino.md

 Over time, I developed various methods of making the lights go up and down.

-The first method I used had some pseudocode like this
+The first method I used had some pseudocode like this.
+Because Yellow, Orange, and Red are all "Red" colors, I am able to take advantage of using the brightness of other colors as a fraction of the brightness of Red.

 ```c_cpp
 for(int brightness = 0; brightness < 255; brightness = brightness + 1){